tobyl/beatapecko/content/our-services/_index.md

     <img src="/img/beata-standing.png" />
     <div>
       <h2>Meet Dr. Pecko, DDS</h2>
       <p>Dr. Beata Pecko graduated with distinction from dental school at the University of Western Ontario in June 2000.
-She received several awards including ODA Proficiency Award.
-Dr. Pecko has been practicing dentistry in Windsor since graduating, and in September 2011 moved her practice to Devon Plaza Dental.</p>
+She received several awards including ODA Proficiency Award.</p>
+      <p>Dr. Pecko has been practicing dentistry in Windsor since graduating, and in September 2011 moved her practice to Devon Plaza Dental.</p>
       <p>Dr. Pecko's emphasis is on patient comfort as well as keeping up with the latest advancements in dentistry today.
 This enables her to provide patients with the best quality of care in the field.</p>
     </div>
   </div>